Penkace/CHGAT/README.md

 ## CHGAT (Chinese Character Graph Attention Network)

-This is the source code for paper 'For the Underrepresented in Gender Bias Research: Chinese Name Gender Prediction with Heterogeneous Graph Attention Network'
+This is the source code for paper 'For the Underrepresented in Gender Bias Research: Chinese Name Gender Prediction with Heterogeneous Graph Attention Network'.

 ## Abstract